 The LACDA is partnering with DHS, which administers the Housing for Health program, to provide Intensive Case Management Services (ICMS) to eligible tenants.
 Projects seeking to serve Homeless Special Needs populations are required to partner with DHS and one of its contracting ICMS providers under the DHS Master Services Agreement.
-(A project may not have more than one ICMS provider serving the Homeless Special Needs units.)
+Note that a project may not have more than one ICMS provider serving the Homeless Special Needs units.
 Lead service providers who are not already ICMS providers must complete the DHS Request for Statement of Qualifications for Supportive Housing Services process and enter into a Supportive Housing Services Master Agreement (SHSMA) with DHS by loan closing.
 See Exhibit 1 for a list of current ICMS providers.
 Contact Christin Doyle at DHS for more information: CDoyle@dhs.lacounty.gov.

-For proposers interested in serving survivors of human trafficking, LACDA is working with LA Homeless Services Authority (LAHSA) and DHS to compile a list of ICSM providers that serve this population.
-The list will be disseminated as an Addendum and indicate contact information, geography served, and population served, among other salient information.
+For proposers interested in serving survivors of human trafficking, a compiled list of ICMS providers that serve this population is available in Exhibit 1.
 In addition to consulting the list, proposers are encouraged to reach out to Sarah Whitman, Coordinator, Domestic Violence System, at LAHSA if you have any general questions: (213) 549-1771, swhitman@lahsa.org.
 LAHSA cannot and will not consult on the design of specific projects.